Jægersborg Dyrehave: History

 In 1669 Frederik III decided that the wood of "Boveskov" ("Beech wood") should be fenced in and wild deer from the surrounding areas driven into the newly created park.
-Boveskov was already well known as the former property of Valdemar the Victorious as it had been recorded in his census (the Liber Census Daniæ) of 1231.
+Boveskov was already well known as the former property of Valdemar the Victorious as recorded in his census (the Liber Census Daniæ) of 1231.
 The forest lay in the westerly and southerly part of the present Dyrehaven and encompassed land used by the farmers from the village of Stokkerup, which lay to the north.
-Fencing work consisted of excavating a ditch, the earth from which was built up in a bank on the outside walls of the ditch, on the opposite side to the centre of the park.
-On the top of the bank posts were driven into the ground and fences installed.
-This made it more difficult for the deer to leap the fence, as the rise between the ditch and the bank effectively increased the level of the fence.
+Fencing work consisted of excavating a ditch, using the earth to build up a bank on the outside of the ditch.
+On the top of the earthen bank, posts were raised and fences of woven branches installed to bar the deer from escaping, utilizing the rise between the ditch and the bank with the fence as an obstacle.
 The ditch and bank can still be seen for a long stretch in the south-easterly part of the current park.
 The work was never finished, as Frederik III died in 1670.
 The design, however, is still on record, and the area for the scheme worked out at around 3 square kilometres.
 When Frederik's son, Christian V, became king, he laid out new and more ambitious plans for Dyrehaven.

 During his education Christian V had spent time at the court of Louis XIV in France.
-Here he had seen another type of hunting practice, parforce (hunting with dogs), that he wished to adopt.
-This style of hunting required a greater area of land for its practice, so Christian V increased the boundaries to include the fields up to the village of Stokkerup (the area known today as Eremitagesletten), as well as taking in the land that today is Jægersborg Hegn.
+Here he had seen a new type of hunting practice, parforce (hunting with dogs), that he wished to adopt.
+This style of hunting require bigger grounds, so Christian V increased the boundaries to include the fields up to the village of Stokkerup (the area known today as Eremitagesletten), as well as what is today Jægersborg Hegn.
 The additional enclosure increased the size of the park to 16 km2.
 The inhabitants of Stokkerup, whose village pond still lies within Eremitagesletten area, were ordered to tear down their houses and make use of the materials to rebuild the farms in the area that had stood empty since the Northern Wars.
-They were compensated for this by having a period of three years during which they were exempt from taxation.
+They were compensated for this by being exempt from taxation for a period of three years.